Avitack/pdf-manipulation/README.md

 A small utility for manipulating .pdf files.

 #### Note
-Currently only simple merging is implemented.
+Currently only merging and adding watermark is implemented.